 If you are trying to generate the stats report for a selected time frame without success, the reason could be probably related to scalability.

-Starting a report generation the browser could hangs for several minutes without generate the final report, or even results in a server error or a blank page or a 504 timeout server error.
+Starting a report generation the browser could hangs for several minutes without generate the final report, or even results in a server error, server crash, a blank page or a 504 timeout.

 In this cases probably data to elaborate in the selected time frame requires too much time and resources.
 You can try to generate single sub-types of reports instead of the full stats report or reduce the time frame interval to ease the process.